What is the Medical Cannabidiol Board?

 The Medical Cannabidiol Board must submit a report detailing the activities of the board by January 1 of each year.
 It may also make recommendations on statutory revisions to the definition of medical cannabidiol that increases the tetrahydrocannabinol (THC) level to more than three percent; however, Iowa’s General Assembly has the sole authority to review and amend the definition of medical cannabidiol for purposes of this Act.

+A list of members of the newly appointed Medical Cannabidiol Board can be found here: Membership List.
+One board member vacancy representing gastroenterology remains.
 Application for the Medical Cannabidiol Board will be done through the Governor’s Office boards and commissions application website at https://openup.iowa.gov/openboard.
 The Governor will appoint members from the applicant pool.